-(vi) For sites of less than 4,500m2, an accessory building may be located up to 1.5 metres from side and rear boundaries.
+- (vii) For sites of less than 4,500m2, an accessory building may be located up to 1.5 metres from side and rear boundaries. - (viii) Bridges are excluded from complying with setback standards in relation to a waterbody.

-(c) Minimum Dwelling Setback
+(d) Minimum Dwelling Setback

-- (i) 10 metres from the front road boundary of sealed roads - (ii) 25 metres from the front road boundary of unsealed roads - (iii) 25 metres from all other boundaries - (iv) 20 metres from any Significant Waterbody listed in Appendix 1.9. - (v) 5 metres from any other waterbody
+- (i) 10 metres from the front road boundary of sealed roads. - (ii) 25 metres from the front road boundary of unsealed roads. - (iii) 25 metres from all other boundaries. - (iv) 25 metres from any Significant Waterbody listed in Appendix 1.9. - (v) In the South Wairarapa District, 20 metres of the banks of any river and stream whose bed which has an average width of 3 metres or more.
+(Note: For the purpose of this rule, 'bed' is the definition applied in Section 2 of the Resource Management Act for a 'bed' in relation to any river for the purposes of esplanade reserves). - (vi) 5 metres from any other waterbody. - (vii) 35 metres from the edge of a plantation forest under separate ownership. - (viii) 300 metres from an effluent distribution area, effluent holding pond or oxidation pond (excluding waste disposal areas associated with domestic septic tanks located on an adjacent site). - (ix) 500 metres from any intensive farming activity under separate ownership.

-- (vi) 35 metres from the edge of a plantation forest - (vii) 150 metres from an effluent distribution area, effluent holding pond or oxidation pond (excluding waste disposal areas associated with domestic septic tanks located on an adjacent site). - (viii) 500 metres from any intensive farming activity
+(x) 10m from all other boundaries if the Certificate of Title for the site was issued before 29 March 2008, or resource consent to subdivide was granted for the site before 29 March 2008.

-(d) Number of Dwellings
+(e) Number of Dwellings

-- (i) In the Rural (Primary Production) Zone, one dwelling per Certificate of Title under 2 hectares, and two dwellings per Certificate of Title 2 hectares and over. - (ii) In the Rural (Special) Zone, one dwelling per Certificate of Title. - (iii) In the Coastal Environment Management Area within the Rural (Primary Production) Zone, one dwelling per Certificate of Title.
+- (i) In the Rural (Primary Production) Zone, one dwelling per Certificate of Title under 4 hectares, two dwellings per Certificate of Title between 4 100 hectares, and three dwellings per Certificate of Title over 100 hectares in size. - (ii) In the Rural (Special) Zone, one dwelling per Certificate of Title. - (iii) In the Coastal Environment Management Area within the Rural (Primary Production) Zone, one dwelling per Certificate of Title.